 Optimize Windows (optional)

 Windows isn’t really expecting to be run inside a virtual machine, so we’re going to add some small tweaks to make it faster.
+We will disable printing, defragmentation, pagefiles, and hibernation.

 Open Command prompt and run: